 Today, I found myself in the thick of my series.
-I built an elaborate character map for my first novel, created additional scenes for the first book and subsequent books, and came up with what I think is the most brilliant idea of organizing my increasing cast of characters with each new book to the series – complete with bios!
+I built an elaborate character map for my first novel, created additional scenes for the first book and subsequent books, and came up with what I think is the most brilliant idea of organizing my increasing cast of characters with each new book in the series – complete with bios!

 by Laura Elliott